santiagocandia/Data-Viz/berlin-zip-codes/README.md

 # Berlin's ZIP codes

 ## Motivation
-The lack of an official (and unofficial) database that groups ZIP codes by boroughs and neighborhoods has motivated me to search for this information and develop a database.
+The lack of an official (or unofficial) database that groups ZIP codes by boroughs and neighborhoods has motivated me to search for this information and develop a database.

 ## Target:
 1) Create a database of ZIP codes grouped by Boroughs and Neighborhoods of the Berlin city.
 It did not exist at the time.